Try These Eid al-Fitr Activities in Your Classroom

 What do your students know about Islamic culture?

-What other religious celebrations happen in the spring?
+How can students compare religious celebrations in spring?

 • Discover the similarities and differences among Christian, Jewish, and Muslim holidays like Passover, Easter, Ramadan, and Eid al-Fitr